Strategic Planning Terms

 - Realized strategy - The real strategy of a firm that is either an intended (planned) strategy of management or an emergent (unplanned) strategy from within the organization.

-- Strategy formulation - The development of long-range plans for the management of environmental opportunities and threats, in light of the firms strengths and weaknesses.
+- Strategy formulation - The development of long-range plans for the management of environmental opportunities and threats, in light of the strengths and weaknesses of the business.

 - Strategy implementation - The process by which strategies and policies are put into action through the development of programs, budgets, and procedures.